arvin09/DisplayPicture/README.md

-display-pic
+Display Picture
 ===========

-This is a mobile app
+This is a mobile application for setting the display pics for other applications